Abhilash17br/Abhilash-Data-Analyst-Resume-/README.md

 * Analytical Tools: Proficient in Power BI and MySQL, with Strong Excel Skills, Experience with programming in Jupyter notebook.*
 * Programming Languages: Expertise in SQL, Python and Libraries (NumPy, Pandas, Data Visualization through Matplotlib and Seaborne).*
 * Technical Skills: Experienced in Data Wrangling, Cleaning and Modeling.
 Analysis and Visualization of Data by Statistical Approach.*
-* Core Competencies: Strong problem-solving and critical thinking skills, Effective Communication skill.
-                                    Can Quickly develop an understanding of a business and domain Knowledge.*
+* Core Competencies:  Able to work collaboratively with cross-functional teams and effectively communicate insights and recommendations to both technical and non-technical audiences.
+Can Quickly develop an understanding of a business and domain Knowledge.  *

 ## CERTIFICATIONS